What do we mean by user experience?

 Five basic steps to conducting UX research

-If you’re new to user research, here’s a step by step list of what to consider before you begin your UX testing program.
+If you’re new to UX research, here’s a step-by-step list of what to consider before you begin your UX testing program:

 What do you need to find out about your users and their needs?